Twilight in the Middle East

 Iran strikes Israel with missiles.
 (Check).

 Israel and the U.S. retaliate striking several cities and military installations in Iran.
-(Incomplete).
+(Probably ongoing).

 Iran strikes Israel, again, and hits several U.S. military bases in the region, while Houthis/Iran launch an assault on the Dwight D. Eisenhower carrier strike group in the Red Sea inflicting heavy losses.